maglietti/ignite3-chinook-demo/src/docs/annotations-doc.md

 This method:
 1. Reads the annotations from the class
 2. Creates a table definition based on the annotations
-3. Creates the table in the Ignite catalog
+3. Creates the table in the Ignite catalog using the specified distribution zone and storage profile

 You can see this in action in the `TableUtils.java` class: